HarshankPatel9038/Node-JS/04-MySQL_API/src/only-for-practice/MySQL/Sub-Query.md

 )

-05. Count the customers with rating above San Jose’s average.
+05. Count the customers with rating is equal or above San Jose’s average.
-SELECT COUNT(CNAME) AS 'Total Customer'
+SELECT COUNT(cnum) AS 'Total Customer'
 FROM customer
-WHERE RATING > (
+WHERE RATING >= (
     SELECT AVG(RATING)
     FROM customer
     WHERE CITY = 'San Jose'